2025–26 Women's EHF Champions League group stage: Format

-In each group, teams will play against each other in a double round-robin format, with home and away matches.
+In each group, teams played against each other in a double round-robin format, with home and away matches.

 Tiebreakers

-In the group stage, teams are ranked according to points (2 points for a win, 1 point for a draw, 0 points for a loss).
-After completion of the group stage, if two or more teams have the same number of points, the ranking will be determined as follows:
+In the group stage, teams were ranked according to points (2 points for a win, 1 point for a draw, 0 points for a loss).
+After completion of the group stage, if two or more teams had the same number of points, the ranking was determined as follows: